reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 import todosReducer from "./features/todos/todosSlice";
 import filtersReducer from "./features/filters/filtersSlice";

-export default function rootReducer(state, action) {
+export default function rootReducer(state = {}, action) {
-  // always return a new object for the root state if (state) {
+  // always return a new object for the root state return {
-    return {
     // the value of `state.todos` is whatever the todos reducer returns
     todos: todosReducer(state.todos, action),
     // For both reducers, we only pass in their slice of the state
     filters: filtersReducer(state.filters, action),
-    };
-  }
-  // will return a initial object for the root state return {
-    todos: todosReducer(undefined, action),
-    filters: filtersReducer(undefined, action),
   };
 }
 ```

 **Note that each of these reducers is managing its own part of the global state.
 The state parameter is different for every reducer, and corresponds to the part of the state it manages.**